altixco/django-postgres-dokku/README.md

 │   │   ├── dev.json (Useful dev fixtures, bu default creates and admin user with password admin) │   │   └── initial.json (Initial fixture loaded on each startup of the project) │   ├── migrations
-│   ├── static (Add here the main statics of the app) │   ├── templates (Ahh here the main templates of the app) │   ├── admin.py
+│   ├── templates (Ahh here the main templates of the app) │   ├── admin.py
 │   ├── apps.py